-With over 20 years experience of providing debt support, StepChange is well-placed to help you find the best debt solution for your circumstances.
-Following an initial assessment of your finances, StepChange will work with you to set-up a debt management plan which will allow you to repay your debts to your creditors affordably.
-Importantly, StepChange is a debt support charity, not a for-profit company, which means that you will not have to pay a fee to use their services and that any support afforded to you will be given with your best interests in mind.
+There are several debt-management companies online and on the high street which offer help and advice for those with financial difficulty.
+We work closely with Stepchange and we strongly recommended you get in touch if you’re looking for guidance.
+StepChange is the UK’s leading debt-support charity and helps hundreds of thousands of people every year deal with their debt.
+With over 25 years’ experience in debt support, they are well-placed to help you find the best debt solution for your unique circumstances.
+Following an initial assessment of your budget, income and debts, StepChange will work with you to set up a solution that allows you to repay your debts to your creditors affordably.
+Importantly, StepChange is a charity, rather than a for-profit company, so you will not have to pay a fee to use the service and any support offered to you, will be given with your best interests in mind.

-You can get in contact with the CAB by telephone to book an appointment, during which they will work with you to assess your finances and then negotiate with your creditors on your behalf to setup an affordable debt management plan.
-All support is free of charge, independent, and impartial – as with StepChange, the Citizens Advice Bureau is a not-for-profit organisation.
+Citizens Advice, like StepChange, has helped countless households to get on top of their debts.
+Citizens Advice is a leading national charity that offers free, independent, impartial advice to people who are struggling with financial, legal, or consumer problems.
+You can chat with a debt advisor on their website, call their advice line, or drop in during selected hours at your local office.
+Citizens Advice will work with you to assess your finances and then negotiate with your creditors, on your behalf, to set up an affordable debt management plan.
+All support is free of charge, independent, and impartial – as with StepChange, Citizens Advice is a not-for-profit organisation.

 Financial Conduct Authority

-As the regulatory body for the UK’s consumer credit sector, the consumer is at the heart of the organisation’s activities, although it doesn’t act directly as a consumer champion in the same way as StepChange or the CAB.
-One of the FCA’s key statutory objectives is to protect consumers from unfair, misleading, and unscrupulous practice and, as proven by its shake-up of the payday loans sector, is deeply committed to this role.
+The Financial Conduct Authority regulate financial services providers to ensure they are operating in an honest, fair and effective way.
+By making sure the market works well, they are also ensuring customers are treated fairly.
+As the regulatory body for the UK’s consumer credit sector, although not acting directly as a consumer champion in the same way as StepChange or Citizens Advice, one of the FCA’s key statutory objectives is to protect consumers from unfair, misleading, and unscrupulous practices.

 Financial Ombudsman Service